-Although such stripe graphics alone have proven successful, science communication must also make people care.
+- 65 Although such stripe graphics alone have proven successful, science communication must also make people care.
 To do so there is a need to go beyond facts to creating emotional connections by telling stories (Joubert et al., 2019), which can be seen as facts wrapped in emotions (Olson, 2009).
 Stories provide a powerful way to engage people with science and help them understand it (Dahstrom, 2014; ElShafie, 2018).
 Within this context, imagery can be combined with the stripes to add meaning, emotion and help tell a story.
-Or, as shown in Figure 1, the stripes can be combined with iconic and colourful species, such as the Toucan or flocks of birds.
-There are many opportunities to use the nature stripes to prompt emotions, trigger meaning and tell a story (see biodiversitystripes.info).
+For example, images of flocks of birds that decrease in density as the stripes become grey can - 70 be overlayed (Figure 1).
+Or, as shown in Figure 1, the stripes can be combined with iconic and colourful species, such as the Toucan.
+There are many opportunities to use the nature stripes to prompt emotions, trigger meaning and tell a story.
 This opportunity was soon spotted by Greenpeace (2022), as shown in Figure 1, and Nature4Climate (2022).
-Nature4Climate, comprising sixteen international environmental and civil society groups, used the stripes to announce a global effort to raise the profile of protecting and restoring ecosystems in the Nature Zones at both COP27 and COP15.
+Nature4Climate, comprising sixteen international environmental and civil society groups, used the stripes to announce a global effort to raise the profile of protecting and restoring ecosystems in the Nature Zone at COP27.

-3 Discussion
+75 3 Discussion

 Sadly, climate warming and biodiversity loss face a battle for attention against well-funded opposition.
-This takes place in a modern world of decreasing attention spans combined with a myriad of fast paced options (van de Sand et al., 2020).
+This takes place in a modern world where attention spans shorten within a myriad of options considered at pace (van de Sand et al., 2020).
 Several high-profile users of the warming stripes have reported that the graphic stopped them 'scrolling' through their social media feeds.
-Environmental scientists and nature conservation organisations must learn the power of meaning and emotion that those engaging consumers have been using for decades (Holbrook & Hirschman, 1982), often contributing to the environmental challenges we face today.
+Environmental scientists and nature conservation organisations must learn the power of meaning and emotion that those

+80 engaging consumers have been using for decades (Holbrook & Hirschman, 1982), often contributing to the environmental challenges we face today.

 The original warming stripes, biodiversity stripes, or nature stripes (using more familiar terminology), meet many of the principles of effective data visualisation (Midway, 2020).
-The core information to be conveyed was identified and represented in a different form, using colour which always adds meaning, while retaining simplicity.
-Collaboration with artists, adds an opportunity for sharing further stories about nature and the human relationship with it.
+The core information to be conveyed was identified and represented in a different form, using colour which always add meaning, while retaining simplicity.
+With the potential for creative overlays regions and stripes for a variety of species, from insects to birds.
+The stripes concept can also be used to represent the declining use of nature words in cultural products (Kesebir & Kesebir, 2017).